-Art Intersection presents the seventh annual Emerge exhibition with works by photographers enrolled in Arizona high schools, community colleges, art schools, and universities across the state.
+Art Intersection presents the seventh annual Emerge exhibition with works from student photographers enrolled in Arizona high schools, community colleges, art schools, and universities across the state.
 Clare Benson, a local photographer, interdisciplinary artist and educator, juried this year’s show.

-As part of our mission to support emerging artists, we offer student artists an opportunity to show their work in the North and South Galleries at Art Intersection.
-In addition to the exhibition, prizes will be awarded for Best in Show, sponsored by Through Each Others Eyes, Best of Post-High School, and Best of High School, sponsored by local patrons Kelly and Dennis Collins.
+As part of our mission to support emerging artists, we offer student photographers an opportunity to show their work in the North and South Galleries at Art Intersection.
+In addition to the exhibition, prizes will be awarded for Best in Show, sponsored by Through Each Others Eyes, Best of Post-High School, sponsored by Tempe Camera and Best of High School, sponsored by local patrons Kelly and Dennis Collins.
 INFOCUS, the Photography Support Group of the Phoenix Art Museum, will award a Student Membership to each of the three winners.

 About the Juror

-Emerge 2016 Sponsors
+Emerge 2017 Sponsors

-Thank you to the sponsors of this Emerge Student Photography exhibition for their support of emerging Arizona student photographers.
+Thank you to the sponsors of this Emerge exhibition for their support of emerging Arizona student photographers.
 The acknowledgement of quality and the experience gained when participating in a juried exhibition can vault an emerging photographer to reach their next level of photography.

 Overall Best in Show Sponsor

 We thank Tempe Camera for their sponsorship of the Post High School prize.
 Tempe Camera is an important part of the Arizona photography community and they demonstrate their commitment to emerging photographers through their ongoing support of educational programs.